evertheylen/notion-export-ics/README.md

   - `token`: the `token_v2` you can get from your browsers cookies
   - `block`: the Notion URL of your database
+  - `property`: the name of the property you want to use as the date

 Also make sure that the `make_title` function in the `make_ics` script fits your Database.